leshy/automata/README.md

 spaces are immutable objects, machines are functions returning other machines potentially with the parent machine context transformed.

-views, storage and controllers are implemented as plugins
+views, storage and controllers are implemented as plugins, to be used depending on the system to be displayed

+the language itself is inspired by (among other things) https://www.contextfreeart.org/

 ## Deterministic L-systems
 ![s3d](samples/s3d.jpg)